-The KADDZ app offers three different data frequencies.
+The KADDZ app offers four different data frequencies for the collar to send the current location at specific intervals.
 The standard setting is for normal use.
-The collar sends the current location at specific intervals.
 This is easy on the battery, and the cat is not exposed to permanent radiation.

 You can choose how frequently the data refreshes in the cats' settings.
 To do this, go to "My cats" and click on “Data frequency”, on the respective cat.

-You can choose between three different data frequencies:
+You can choose between four different data frequencies:

 - Standard (recommended):